 2010: The winner of the People’s Choice Award is scheduled to be named today by Sukkah City, an international Sukkah-building competition based in New York City that has pitted famous and not-so-famous architects against one another in an attempt to create deliberately temporary structures of beauty, art and artifice.

-2010: New York City Mayor Michael Bloomberg announced in a ceremony that “Fractured Bubble” by Henry Grosman and Babak Bryan and “Shim Sukkah” by Tinder, Tinker had won New York’s first international succa design competition, winning the People’s Choice and jury prizes, respectively.
+2010: New York City Mayor Michael Bloomberg announced in a ceremony on Monday that “Fractured Bubble” by Henry Grosman and Babak Bryan and “Shim Sukkah” by Tinder, Tinker had won New York’s first international sukkah design competition, winning the People’s Choice and jury prizes, respectively.

 2011: “HaHov” (The Debt) is scheduled to be shown at the JCC in Manhattan.
 This is the original Israeli film version of Hollywood film starring Helen Mirren which is called “The Debt.”
 Both films are based on a 1965 Mossad mission to capture a Nazi that does not succeed and that comes back to haunt the participants 30 years later.
 According to at least one reviewers, the facts may be the same but the emphasis and treatment are different.

 2011: Israeli Prime Minister Benjamin Netanyahu said today at a Likud party conference that he is aware he will come under heavy pressure as he prepared to leave for New York.
 Netanyahu added that "it is much easier to win applause from world nations by extensive concessions we make, and then we see what we get.